Website & blogs © Louis Kraft 2013-2020

 LK enjoying champagne with Olivia de Havilland (“OdeH” as I often call her and “Livvie” as Errol Flynn often called her) at her home in Paris, France, in July 2009.
 The lady is alive, funny, informative (when she wants to be but secretive when she thinks it is best), bright, charming, and oh-so-sexy.
 Livvie is alive and I hope that she outlives me.
 For the record, she has been burned by unscrupulous writer-historians and agrees with my views on Errol Flynn. (photo © Louis Kraft 2009)

 What I have just stated above has also been true with so-called historians that write about Errol Flynn.
 They view him as open season, and fabricate facts and quotes while often citing obscure documentation that is hard to obtain at this late date.
-Worse, their facts and quotes are at times fiction (or, if you will, lies).
+Worse, their facts and quotes are at times fiction (or, if you will, lies), with their lone goal to mislead their readers.
 You do not want to hear my opinion of these people, and I am using the word “people” here very loosely for these hacks aren’t “people.”
 I’m not going to call them what I know they are in this blog.
 Most likely I’ll never call them what they are, but I have every intention of exposing their fraudulent writing that has been created to destroy a human being’s life and reputation long after the fact without valid proof.
 As far as I’m concerned this is a heinous crime.

 Back to the swashbuckling image